thachlp/thachlp.github.io/README.md

 ## The easy way (recommended!)

-Getting started is *literally* as easy as 1-2-3 :smile:
+Getting started is *literally* as easy as 1-2-3

 Scroll down to see the steps involved, but here is a 40-second video just as a reference as you work through the steps.
 If you don't already have a [GitHub account](https://github.com/join), you'll need to sign up.